Too shy to make the first move? Just start with one of these spiffy openers and take it from there.

 - "If the man starts by saying something embarrassing or awkward, I'm not OK with talking to him."

 But then the question comes up: How do you start a conversation with a man who is a complete stranger?
 You'd be surprised how easy it is to overthink this one.
-Here are a few simple ideas to try when you see a man close by who seems interesting.
+So, to help you out, here are 14 simple ways to strike up conversation with a man close by who seems interesting: